Need a Land Surveying Expert?

 How are my property's boundary lines described?

 Your property may be described in different ways.
 If you live in a subdivision, your description is probably a lot and block number followed by the name of the plat.
-You can get a copy of your plat from your county clerk & recorder's office.
-Your property may otherwise be described sectionally or as metes & bounds.
+You can get a copy of your plat from your county clerk and recorder's office.
+Your property may otherwise be described sectionally or as metes and bounds.